 No Fear Marketing For High Complexity Products

 It can be hard to think simplicity when you’re marketing a highly-engineered communications subsystem for the US military or software that improves the process of process improvement.
-These types of products have tons of key features, super-niched buyers and are usually offered with customizable options for each customer.
+These types of products have tons of key features.
+They also have super-niched buyers and are usually offered with customizable options for each customer.
 Among other factors, this level of complexity makes B2B marketing unique.

 Many of our clients have high-complexity products that need a marketing strategy that’s completely the opposite: simple and easy to execute.